spray/spray/docs/documentation/spray-can/http-server.rst

 HTTP Headers
 ------------

-The *spray-can* ``HttpServer`` always passes all received headers on to your application.
+The *spray-can* ``HttpServer`` always passes all received headers on to the application.
 Additionally the values of the following request headers are interpreted by the server itself:

 .. rst-class:: tight